 Hope this helps!
 Good luck!

-I feed all of our wild life here in the yard .
-I have a feeder for peanuts for the squirrels, they make a mess with the peanut shells, so I got the bright idea of using them for weed controll.
-I put them around the flowers, and haveing started useing them around my vegetable plants.
-NO MORE weeds, and helps keeps soil warm, and takes less watering as they keep the soil from drying out!
+I feed all of our wildlife here in the yard.
+I have a feeder for peanuts for the squirrels, they make a mess with the peanut shells, so I got the bright idea of using them for weed control.
+I put them around the flowers, and have started using them around my vegetable plants.
+No more weeds, and helps keep soil warm, and takes less watering as they keep the soil from drying out!